JordiMoralesCasas/WebPhishing-APC/README.md

     - RBF (Radial Basis Function) kernel.
     - Sigmoid kernel.
     - Polynomial kernel (up to 4th degree).

+The reason for not using more types of algorithms is that I thought that it would be more interesting to focus on how the experiments related to the preprocessing affect the result.
+With fewer types of models, I was able to spend more time experimenting with different configurations for two algorithms, instead of covering, with less detail, four or five.

 ## Preprocessing
 [comment]: <> (Quines proves hem realitzat que tinguin a veure amb el pre-processat? com han afectat als resultats?)